yh63935/weather-it-rains/README.md

 ## About The Project

 ### Description
-I'm a huge fan of Ghibli Studio and if you haven't gathered from my blog-page project, food!
-This website is for a cafe that serves the food featured in Ghibli Studio movies.
-It's also responsive, so feel free to resize the screen if you'd like :)
+This is a weather app that shows the next 3 day forecast of the location you search, and the hourly forecast for each day (for the current day it shows the next hour to 11PM).
+It also changes background image depending on what the weather conditions (ie sunny) are.
+It's also responsive, so feel free to view the site on your other mobile devices/tablets.

 [See live website hosted on Github Pages](https://yh63935.github.io/weather-app/)